MCHAMOUXCAPG/TeamSpirit/api/README.md

 - Install CompileDaemon with $ go get github.com/githubnemo/CompileDaemon
 - Download and install Visual studio code ( if it's not installed in your machine )
 - Install go plugin in your Visual studio code
-- Clone teamspirit project in your dev environment : $ git clone ....
+- Clone teamspirit project in your dev environment : $ git clone https://github.com/MCHAMOUXCAPG/TeamSpirit.git
 - Compile the project :
   $ cd teamspirit_project
   $ CompileDaemon
-- Run the project : $ packer.exe
+- Run the project : $ team-spirit.exe

 ## Build and Run